elenderg/PAL-1000/instruções de compilação.md

 `Scan the type's name given the rider.`
 `Put the type's name into the type's plural name.` `Pluralize the type's plural name.`
-`If the rider's token is "has" or "have", scan the type given the rider (has or have); exit.` `If the rider's token is not "is" or "are", abort with "I was expecting an 'is' or 'are', but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is "_has_" or "_have", scan the type given the rider (has or have); exit.` `If the rider's token is not "_is_" or "_are", abort with "_I was expecting an 'is' or 'are', but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is any numeric literal, scan the type given the rider (unit of measure); exit.` `If the rider's token is not any indefinite article, abort with "I was expecting an indefinte article, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is any numeric literal, scan the type given the rider (unit of measure); exit.` `If the rider's token is not any indefinite article, abort with "_I was expecting an indefinte article, but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan the type's base name given the rider.`
-`Scan any optional info for the type given the rider.` `If the rider's token is not the period byte, abort with "Types need to end with a period, I found '" then the rider's token then "'." and the rider; exit.`
+`Scan any optional info for the type given the rider.` `If the rider's token is not the period byte, abort with "_Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the type.`